-Under normal market conditions, the Fund will invest at least 80% of its net assets in equity securities and related derivatives of U.S. and foreign companies involved in Merger Transactions.
+Under normal market conditions, the Fund will invest primarily in equity securities and related derivatives of U.S. and foreign companies involved in Merger Transactions.
 The types of equity securities in which the Fund primarily invests include common stocks and preferred stocks of any size market capitalization and may also include REITs and MLPs.
 The Fund may have significant exposure to one or more economic sectors of the market.
 The Fund may invest without limitation in securities of foreign companies.